larsiusprime/HxLightMask/README.md

 	lightmask.reset();

 	// Compute the mask
-    // Pass the `walls` vector to the compute function lightmask.computeMask(walls);
+    // Pass the `walls` array to the compute function lightmask.computeMask(walls);
 ```